-On January 3, 2017, Alaskan Congressman Don Young fired the first shot in the coming battle over the future of our national forests.
+On Jan.
+3, 2017, Alaskan Congressman Don Young fired the first shot in the coming battle over the future of our national forests.
 H.R.
-232, the State National Forest Management Act of 2017 allows states to acquire up to 2 million acres from the “eligible portions of the National Forest System” within their borders.
+232, the State National Forest Management Act of 2017 allows states to acquire up to 2 million acres [≈ Community of Madrid, Spain] from the “eligible portions of the National Forest System” within their borders.
 This bill would be applied to all National Forests throughout the US, including the Tongass here in Southeast.

 H.R.
 232 and Southeast

 What does this mean on the ground?
 In 2012, without public disclosure or involvement, the industry-heavy Alaska Timber Jobs Task Force identified a preliminary list of possible State Forest selections from the Tongass National Forest for clearcutting.
 These lands have long been important to Alaskans for hunting, fishing, recreating, and making a living.
 A striking example is Prince of Wales Island where large areas of the places we care about, including North Prince of Wales, Sweetwater Lake, Logjam Creek, Shaheen Creek, Heceta Island, west side of Dall Island, and Kegan Lake would be on the chopping block.
 These selections and more are displayed on the map below in blue, and were first disclosed at the recent POW Community Advisory Council meeting.
 The state’s preliminary selections make clear that it is targeting both the last remaining old growth stands and the Forest Service’s widely used public use cabins on Prince of Wales Island.